Skip to main content

 If you notice these symptoms in a short while after engaging in unprotected sexual intercourse, or if you think you are at a higher risk and exposure to HIV, then contact your doctor immediately.
 HIV pregnancy can also lead to many risks.

-Symptoms of AIDS
+Symptoms of DS

-Based on your age, health conditions, and the kind of treatment you get, it is possible to slow down or prevent developing AIDS.
+Based on your age, health conditions, and the kind of treatment you get, it is possible to slow down or prevent developing DS.
 It is not advised to further delay your treatment after noticing these symptoms –

 • Nerve-related disorders